 4. Easier recruitment and better retention rates

-Working from home has become one of the benefits that employers use a lot in their recruitment and talent acquisition efforts.
+Working from home has become a key factor in modern recruitment and talent acquisition efforts.

 5. More flexibility

-As long as the results are not missing, your employees can be free to organize their days.
+As long as expectations are clear and results are delivered, employees can be free to organize their days in a way that works best for them.

 6. Less sick days and lower absenteeism

-Even though remote work may help you build a successful business, it also has drawbacks you need to keep in mind while managing your remote teams.
+Even though remote work offers many advantages, it also comes with drawbacks you need to keep in mind while managing your remote teams.

 6 disadvantages of remote work